 Monitoring of parental engagement Disadvantaged parents to be contacted if they have not booked a slot for parents evening.
-They will be encouraged to do so.1, 3, 4 6Teachers lead parent support groups -e.g phonics sessions-e.gLateness to be addressed to assess the needs of Behaviour for Learning Support Phase leaders and SLT provide weekly monitoring and target setting across the school.
-1,2,3,4,5,6 ELSA support Weekly support enable greater access to the curriculum for identified pupils 3,5,6 Access to wider curriculum All pupils are able to access visits and enrichment activities.
-One to one or small group music lesson opportunities A vast array of enrichment activities are provide after school by the teaching team. e.g. music, football, deep dive, art and craft, choir, 1 Uniform Uniform support is provided to enhance inclusion and attendance 3 Transport Emergency transport providing continued education 3 benefit for pupils and community services Play Therapy Pupils are supported with specific targeted support when working alongside parents.
+They will be encouraged to do so.
+Teachers led parent support groups -e.g phonics sessions Lateness to be addressed to assess the needs of parents and ensure the children are in school on time.
+1, 3, 4 6 Behaviour for Learning Support Phase leaders and SLT provide weekly monitoring and target setting across the school.
+1,2,3,4,5,6 ELSA support Weekly support enables greater access to the curriculum for identified pupils 3,5,6 Access to wider curriculum All pupils can access visits and enrichment activities.
+One to one or small group music lesson opportunities A vast array of enrichment activities are provided after school by the teaching team. e.g. music, football, deep dive, art and craft, choir, 1 Uniform Uniform support is provided to enhance inclusion and attendance 3 Transport Emergency transport providing continued education benefit for pupils and community services 3 Play Therapy Pupils are supported with specific targeted support when working alongside parents.
 6

-Total budgeted cost: £108,884
+Total budgeted cost: £118,989

-Part B: Review of outcomes for previous year (2021-22)
+Part B: Review of outcomes for previous year (2022-23)